-- Waubonsee Community College EMT student's Polo shirt. - Must be purchased from the Waubonsee bookstore before the third session of class.
-Student without the required shirt will not be allowed to participate in clinical and will therefore not complete the course successfully. - Dark blue or black uniform trousers (NO Jeans). - Plain black leather belt - Clean, sturdy, flat, closed toe and heel black leather shoes or boots (black leather gym shoes are also acceptable).
+- Waubonsee Community College EMT student's Polo shirt. - Must be purchased from the Waubonsee bookstore by the date designated by the instructor.
+Students without the required shirt will not be allowed to participate in clinical and will therefore not complete the course successfully. - Dark blue or black uniform trousers (NO Jeans). - Plain black leather belt - Clean, sturdy, flat, closed toe and heel black leather shoes or boots (black leather gym shoes are also acceptable).
 No sandals. - Navy blue or black socks. - White socks may be worn with boots only. - Name Tag (will be issued in class).